gstroup/apimocker/README.md

 ## Contributors
 Run "grunt watch" in the root "apimocker" directory to start the grunt watch task.
 This will run JSHint and mocha tests.
+All Pull Requests must include at least one test.

 ## Acknowledgements
 Big thanks to magalhas for his httpd-mock project.
 This gave me a great starting point.